TobiasPSP/doneland_sources/README.md

 This repository is a work in progress.
 When you visit next week, chances are that you'll see many more topics.
 Feel free to check back often.

 > This repository is mirrored as a website at [powershell.one/doneland](https://powershell.one/doneland/).
-The original sources are visible and accessible at [github.com/TobiasPSP/doneland](https://github.com/TobiasPSP/doneland).
+The original material is visible and accessible at [github.com/TobiasPSP/doneland](https://github.com/TobiasPSP/doneland).
 >
 > Both places are great to read and dive into the content, and I urge you to try them both.
 >